Amper/opyum/README.md

 [![status](https://img.shields.io/pypi/status/opyum.svg)](http://pypi.python.org/pypi/opyum)
 [![pyversions](https://img.shields.io/pypi/pyversions/opyum.svg)](http://pypi.python.org/pypi/opyum)

 ## Description

-Optimizing Python applications without mutilation code
+Optimizing Python applications without mutilation code.
+Use the automatic modification of AST for code optimization, which is transparent to the user and requires the addition of only a couple of lines.

 ## Usage